aman2575/Kubernetes-tutorial/learn-kubernetes-in-a-month-of-lunches/ch03/Readme.md

 All communication from the Pod is routed by a network proxy, another internal Kubernetes component.
 A proxy runs on each node.
 It maintains an updated list of endpoints for each Service and routes traffic using a network packet filter from the operating system (IPVS or iptables on Linux).

+## Namespaces are a way to logically partition a Kubernetes cluster